medialab/xan/docs/cmd/agg.md

 Aggregations can be computed in parallel using the -p/--parallel or -t/--threads flags.
 But this cannot work on streams or gzipped files, unless a `.gzi` index (as created by `bgzip -i`) can be found beside it.
-Parallelization is not compatible with the -R/--along-rows nor -C/--along-cols options.
+Parallelization is not compatible with the -R/--along-rows, -M/--along-matrix nor -C/--along-cols options.

 Usage:
     xan agg [options] <expression> [<input>]
     xan agg --help

 agg options:
-    -R, --along-rows <columns>  Aggregate a selection of columns for each row instead of the whole file.
+    -R, --along-rows <cols>    Aggregate a selection of columns for each row instead of the whole file.
-    -C, --along-cols <columns>  Aggregate a selection of columns the same way and return an aggregated column with same name in the output.
+    -C, --along-cols <cols>    Aggregate a selection of columns the same way and return an aggregated column with same name in the output.
+    -M, --along-matrix <cols>  Aggregate all values found in the given selection of columns.
     -p, --parallel             Whether to use parallelization to speed up computation.
                                Will automatically select a suitable number of threads to use based on your number of cores.
 Use -t, --threads if you want to indicate the number of threads yourself.
     -t, --threads <threads>    Parellize computations using this many threads.
 Use -p, --parallel if you want the number of threads to be automatically chosen instead.

 Common options:
     -h, --help               Display this message